Un1tace/Simple-Calculator/README.md

  ## How to use:
 To use just enter a one line calculation without spaces using only four basic operators (*, /, +, -), calculations will be done in bidmas order and will provide you with an answer.

+Doesn't do brackets yet only the 4 functions.